 - Whitewater kayak

 Whitewater kayaks are intended to be used on whitewater, and that’s about it.
 You can use whitewater kayaks for other purposes — on a lake, for example — but that’s not their intended use.
+Do to their smaller shape and design for turning and cutting, we recommend other options for beginners.

 - Sea kayak